 Simple assault is deemed a misdemeanor offense and can include any attempt to cause harm or unwanted contact with another person.
 The crime also covers the act of threatening someone if the victim has a reasonable belief of imminent harm or unwanted contact.
 Penalties for misdemeanor assault charges can range up to 180 days in jail, a fine of up to $1,000, or both.

 There are many other charges that fall under the general term of assault, including those who commit assault with the intent to commit other crimes, such as murder, robbery, and sexual abuse or child abuse.
-Assault of an officer is a distinct offense that result in up to 10 years in prison, a $10,000 fine, or both.
-At the other end of the spectrum is the relatively minor charge of threats to do bodily harm, which can result in a fine up to $500 fine and up to six months in jail, or both.
+Assault of an officer is a distinct offense that results in up to 10 years in prison, a $25,000 fine, or both.
+At the other end of the spectrum is the relatively minor charge of threats to do bodily harm, which can result in a fine up to $1,000, up to six months in jail, or both.

 Drug possession charges are also divided into categories of misdemeanor or criminal offense.
 A recent shift in DC law now classifies minor possession of marijuana (one ounce or less) as a civil offense as opposed to a misdemeanor, criminal offense.
 That means that if you are found with the drug, you face a $25 fine and the seizure of your pot.